Technologies at UHI

 What is my Username?

-At the University of the Highlands and Islands you will use your student ID as a username to login to many services, the format of your username will be slightly different depending on on the service you will access.
+At the University of the Highlands and Islands you will use your student ID as a username to login to many services, the format of your username will be slightly different depending on the service you access.

 The below list shows the various formats you should use for accessing our services.

 You should familiarise yourself with the different login ID's to avoid difficulty logging in.
 You may wish to bookmark this page to refer back to at a later date.

 UHI Records allows you to access the personal details that UHI holds for you online.
 Through UHI Records you can:

 - View/print your results

 - Enrol, select your modules (at certain points in the year)